Naming a business should be emotional. And logical.

 Names that evoke certain feelings tend to make ‘connections’ with people.
 If people feel something when they see or hear a name, they’re more likely to remember it.

 Another example is the name KidsPlayWorld.
 This would be an accurate description of a play centre, but it lacks any emotional triggers.
-A less logical but more emotive alternatively is the name Kingaru, which creates an image of bouncy energy, and it feels like a lot of fun.
+A less logical but more emotive alternatively is the invented name 'Kingaru', which creates an image of bouncy energy, and it feels like a lot of fun.

 At the other end of the business spectrum, a financial adviser called Apex Financial Solutions sounds perfectly sensible, and just the sort of thing thousands (and thousands) of advisers are called.
 But the name 'Inchpenny' has personality, a certain warmth and charm …but somehow it’s still financial.